Array.prototype.filter()

 How it works.

-• Third, output array element to the console using the map() method.
+Third, display each city name in the console using the forEach() method.

 function isInRange(value) {